Skip to main content

 sessions tab of a website feedback project

 Digital Experience Analytics empowers you to find and close experience gaps through session replay capture and frustration detection.
-Understand how your customers are interacting with your digital presence, whether through a website or app.
+Understand how your customers are interacting with your digital presence, whether through a website.
 You can then use dashboards to analyze and share this data, even combining your digital performance data with surveys and other sources.

 For step-by-steps, see the following: